Should You Calculate or Estimate the Time for Concrete to Dry?

 - elevated dual-side drying

-- curing conditions: two weeks of rain and two weeks of high relative humidity (prior to commencing drying)
+- curing conditions: two weeks of rain and two weeks of high RH (prior to commencing drying)

 - estimation parameter: water-to-cement ratio